zbirdie3105/bank-loan-project/README.md

 Data is provided in the CSV file, but you may engineer other predictors to increase the power of your model.

 - Use Grid Search to find the best model
-- Plot the ROC curve with AUC score
+- Plot the ROC curve with AUC score, Accuracy, Precision and Recall
 - What do you wish to avoid, false positives or false negatives?
 Why?
 - What do you want to set your threshold at as to maximize your business objectives?